cmake-basis/BASIS/doc/howto/install.rst

 In the following, we assume you obtained a copy of the source package as compressed tarball (``.tar.gz``).
-The name and version part of the package file is referred to as BASH_ variable:
+The name and version part of the package file is referred to as Bash_ variable:

 .. code-block:: bash